ST10486281/2025-08-WEDE-Assignment-Part-1/README.md

 - 2025/09/25 – Addressed content research feedback to by improving about us page content
 - 2025/09/25 – Address sitemap feedback by adding external link block

+### Part 3

+2025/11/15 - Fixed contact form formatting
+2025/11/15 - Improved accessibility
+2025/11/15 - Added map modals making the page interactive 2025/11/15 - Added dynamic HTML sorting and filtering to both menu pages 2025/11/15 - Added robots.txt and sitemap.xml for SEO 2025/11/15 - Added meta description tags and keyword-filled content 2025/11/15 - Added location-based SEO enhancements 2025/11/15 - Added anti-spam verification (fake reCAPTCHA) 2025/11/18 - Added enquiry form with AJAX, validation, and reason-for-contact dropdown

+## Speed Considerations

+Since there is no CMS used and all content is statically hardcoded there is no data caching needed for optimization.
+However images have been optimized for the web by using good images compressions formats.

+## Off-Page SEO Inititiatives

+### Backlinks

+Measure we can put in place for increasing our backlinks are:
+- Encouraging partners to link our website in their sites
+- Reaching out to local relevant blogs to write about us and link our site in the articles.
+- Adding our business to google maps
+- Adding our business to relevant local directory sites including our website link in the listings.

+### Social Media

+Post and campaigns we can make on social media include:
+- Include our site link in all our social media bios (facebook/instragram)
+- Make regular posts showcasing additions to our menu etc
+- Create incentive for customers to tag us in their relevant social media posts if they make posts about events that maybe used our catering etc
+- When we make posts we must include relevant and location based hashtags to encourage natural relevant views

 ## Screenshots

 ### Home